strozfriedberg/Velociraptor_LMDA/README.md

 ## Copyright

-Copyright 2025, LevelBlue.
+Copyright 2025, Stroz Friedberg, A LevelBlue Company.
 LMDA is licensed under the Apache License, Version 2.0.